SM’s business bright spot: Strong retail activity pushes SM net income 27% higher to PHP26B in H1

 Total assets were at PHP1.4 trillion.
 Gearing ratio stood at 39% net debt to 61% equity.

-In February, SM Investments listed PHP15 billion fixed-rate bonds at the Philippine Dealing and Exchange Corp.
+In February, SM Investments listed PHP15 billion in fixed-rate bonds at the Philippine Dealing and Exchange Corp.
 (PDEx).
 Investors snapped up the bonds, a strong testament to investor confidence in SM’s credit standing.
 The retail bond offering, which was 3.7 times over-subscribed to as much as PHP55 billion, is the company’s biggest issue since 2016.

 About SM Investments Corporation